Greece Visa and Passport Requirements

 Australian, Canadian, US and EU passport holders do not require transit visas.
 Other nationals should check with the consulate.

 In person at the consular section of their nearest Greek Embassy.
-In the UK, nationals requiring a visa can apply via the Greek Visa Application Centre (www.vfsglobal.com/greece/unitedkingdom); an additional service charge of £17.20 applies.
+In the UK, nationals requiring a visa can apply via the Greece Visa Application Centre (www.vfsglobal.com/greece/unitedkingdom); an additional service charge of £16.80 applies.
+All visa applicants aged 12 and over must submit biometric data at their visa appointment.

 If you're an EU national and are staying more than 90 days, you have to apply in person to the Aliens Department office (in Athens) or at your nearest police station (in districts outside Athens) for a Registration Certificate (Veveoisi Engrafis), which is valid indefinitely.
 To obtain this, you need to show the passport you used when entering the country and provide a statement from your employer (if you're here for work), or a marriage or birth certificate (if you're here because of family ties).